jjiisoo/violence-prediction-ai-model/README.md

 # Comparative Analysis and Optimization of 1D and 2D Audio Models for Violence Detection

-**🏆Awarded Best Presentation Paper at the 2024 Korean Society for Artificial Intelligence Convergence Technology Fall Conference**
+**🏆Recipient of the Excellent Paper Award at the 2024 Korean Society for Artificial Intelligence Convergence Technology Fall Conference**

 ---